wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-spark-template.md

 Apache Spark is a fast engine for large-scale data processing.
 Spark has an advanced DAG execution engine that supports cyclic data flow and in-memory computing, and it can access diverse data sources, including HDFS, Spark, HBase, and S3.

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.
 You can't deploy this resource with the classic deployment model.

 In addition to running on the Mesos or YARN cluster managers, Spark provides a simple standalone deployment mode.
-This tutorial will walk you through how to use a sample Azure Resource Manager template to deploy a Spark cluster on Ubuntu VMs through [Azure PowerShell](/documentation/articles/powershell-install-configure) or the [Azure CLI](/documentation/articles/xplat-cli-install).
+This tutorial will walk you through how to use a sample Azure Resource Manager template to deploy a Spark cluster on Ubuntu VMs through [Azure PowerShell](/documentation/articles/powershell-install-configure/) or the [Azure CLI](/documentation/articles/xplat-cli-install/).

 This template deploys a Spark cluster on the Ubuntu virtual machines.
 This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
 The Spark cluster is created behind a subnet, so there is no public IP access to the cluster.
 As part of the deployment, an optional "jump box" can be deployed.
 This "jump box" is an Ubuntu VM deployed in the subnet as well, but it *does* expose a public IP address with an open SSH port that you can connect to.
 Then from the "jump box", you can SSH to all the Spark VMs in the subnet.